-Shopify CLI helps you build Shopify themes and apps.
-It quickly generates Node.js apps, Ruby on Rails apps, app extensions, Shopify Scripts (beta), and Shopify themes.
-It also automates many common development tasks.
+Shopify CLI helps you build Shopify apps.
+It quickly generates Node.js, Ruby on Rails, and PHP apps, app extensions, Shopify Scripts (beta), and Shopify themes.
+You can also use it for Shopify themes and when automating many common development tasks.

 This documentation explains how to use Shopify CLI for app development.
 To learn how to use Shopify CLI for theme development, refer to Shopify CLI for themes.

 In Shopify CLI, scaffolded directories of code are called projects.

 There are three types of app projects that can be created and managed with the CLI:

 - Node.js apps

 - Ruby on Rails apps